 D.J.
 Williams Contract Information:

-Signed a one-year contract with the Bears in March of 2013.
+Williams was re-signed to a one-year contract with the Bears in March of 2014.

 To instantly reveal our fantasy analysis of every player – including D.J.
 Williams – simply subscribe now.